 It’s not uncommon during the end-of-the-year rush to need some extra capital to purchase additional inventory, hire an additional employee or two, run a holiday sales promotion, or meet some other important business need.
 Fortunately, online lenders like OnDeck offer short-term financing with three- to six-month terms that can help you access extra capital to keep the holidays running smoothly—and profitably.
 In many cases you can get an answer to your loan application the same day and have funds in your account to meet your capital needs within another day or two so you can capture some additional profits during the holidays.

 If you aren’t already doing it every month, it’s a good time to make sure you compare current holiday season results to last year’s results.
-It will not only help you determine whether or not your business is on track to end the year strong, it will help you when it comes time to prepare your business for the holiday season in 2020.
+It will not only help you determine whether or not your business is on track to end the year strong, it will help you when it comes time to prepare your business for the holiday season next year.

 How is your small business preparing for the holiday season?